ben-ghirardani/quiz/Notes.md

 10) make the question component wider and shorter?
 Might look better on the page.

 11) change all buttons to a universal button with it's own styling
 12) change the container component for questions to be universal?
 Check how that works with Framer Motion animations?

+13) hide scrollbar but keep functionality?
+14) race conditions in <Category/> component.
+15) change Loading to a spinning icon?

+***
+  16) can I dynamically check the length of the answers and set the position of the answers based on the longest?
+***

+Otherwise how to justify content towards the left

+header-box in <Multiple/> is overriding header-box in difficulty, need to consolidate